Emergence of Gaussian fields in noisy quantum chaotic dynamics: WKB Ansatz on the universal cover

-The first equation in \eqref{eq:WKB2a} and \eqref{eq:WKB2} is called the \emph{Hamilton-Jacobi equation}, whereas the second and the third equations are called the $0^{th}$ order and $n^{th}$ order \emph{transport equations}, respectively.
-In Section \ref{sec:EikonaEquation} below, we will solve the Hamilton-Jacobi equation, in Section \ref{sec:phaseDer} we will discuss estimates on the derivatives of the solution to the Hamilton-Jacobi equation, and in Section \ref{sec:SolvTransport} below, we will solve the transport equations iteratively.

-\begin{rem} When writing a function as a Lagrangian state $a(x) \e^{\frac{i}{h} \phi(x)}$ with $a$ and $\phi$ depending on $h$, there is some freedom in the choice of $a$ and $\phi$: the only essential requirement is that the amplitude $a(x)$ should oscillate at a scale $\ll \sqrt{h}$, to remain in a nice symbol class. \\ In particular, equation (\ref{eq:WKB}) will also be satisfied up to a remainder $O(h^N)$ if we have
+\red{ \paragraph{\textbf{Overview over the proof of Proposition \ref{prop:WKB}.}} The first equation in \eqref{eq:WKB2a} and \eqref{eq:WKB2} is called the \emph{Hamilton-Jacobi equation}, whereas the second and the third equations are called the $0^{th}$ order and $n^{th}$ order \emph{transport equations}, respectively.
+We will present the proof of Proposition \ref{prop:WKB} only in Case 2, since the proof in Case 1 follows the same steps.
+In Section \ref{sec:EikonaEquation} below, we will solve the Hamilton-Jacobi equation, in Section \ref{sec:phaseDer} we will discuss estimates on the derivatives of the solution to the Hamilton-Jacobi equation, and in Section \ref{sec:SolvTransport} below, we will solve the transport equations iteratively which then completes the proof of Proposition \ref{prop:WKB} together with the above discussion. } \begin{rem} When writing a function as a Lagrangian state $a(x) \e^{\frac{i}{h} \wt{\phi}(x)}$ with $a$ and $\wt{\phi}$ depending on $h$, there is some freedom in the choice of $a$ and $\wt{\phi}$: the only essential requirement is that the amplitude $a(x)$ should oscillate at a scale \red{$\gg \sqrt{h}$}, to remain in a nice symbol class. \\ In particular, equation (\ref{eq:WKB}) will also be satisfied up to a remainder $O(h^N)$ if we have

-With such a formulation, the phase $\phi_t$ does not depend on the perturbation, while the amplitudes are multiplied by a phase depending on the perturbation. \\ Using techniques analogue to those of \cite{NZ}, it should be possible to use the formulation (\ref{eq:WKBAlternativ}) to describe the propagation of Lagrangian states by $U_h^\delta(t)$ up to times $M |\log h|$ for an arbitrary $M>0$, while in the sequel, we will only be able to consider times that are $\gd |\log h|$ for some small $\gd$.
+With such a formulation, the phase $\wt{\phi}_{t,0}$ does not depend on the perturbation, while the amplitudes \red{depend on the perturbation}. \\ Using techniques analogue to those of \cite{NZ}, it should be possible to use the formulation (\ref{eq:WKBAlternativ}) to describe the propagation of Lagrangian states by $U_h^\delta(t)$ up to times $M |\log h|$ for an arbitrary $M>0$, while in the sequel, we will only be able to consider times that are $\gd |\log h|$ for some small $\gd$.
 Such an approach could thus be a starting point to extend Theorem \ref{th:MartinEtMaximeSontDesBeauxGosses} to larger times; this will be pursued elsewhere. \\ However, to have a good control over the functions $b_n$ starting from (\ref{eq:WKBAlternativ}), we need the phase depending on the perturbation to oscillate less rapidly than $\sqrt{h}$, for which we need to have $\alpha> \frac{1}{2}$.
 This is thus more restrictive than the situation covered by Hypothesis \ref{Hyp:BetaDelta}.
 This is why we focus on the formulation (\ref{eq:WKB2}) in this paper.

 Furthermore, the independence considerations of Section \ref{Sec:Indep} give strong constraints on the time scales on which we are working, making it complicated to extend Theorems \ref{th:MartinEtMaximeSontDesSuperBeauxGosses} and \ref{th:MartinEtMaximeSontDesBeauxGosses} up to arbitrary logarithmic times. \end{rem}